 - We encourage regional factories using European sourced timber to reduce their carbon footprint by importing raw planks in bulk rather than partially finished components.
 This increases the volume of goods carried by each vessel.

 - Packaging is kept to a minimum.
-We even recycle the cardboard boxes in our warehouse when packing and shipping your order.
+We also recycle surplus cardboard boxes in our warehouse when packing and shipping your order.

-- We recycle in our own office and donate toys with the odd cosmetic flaw to local community groups rather than discard them.
+- We recycle cardboard, paper, glass and plastics in our own office.
+We also donate surplus toys or those with the odd cosmetic flaw to local community groups rather than discard them.